UPDATE 1-World Bank approves $500 million loan for Tunisia

 (Adds World Bank comment, senior economist's quote)

-TUNIS, June 13 The World Bank on Tuesday approved a $500 million loan to support Tunisia's budget, a government official for the North African country said on Tuesday.
+TUNIS, June 13 (Reuters) - The World Bank on Tuesday approved a $500 million loan to support Tunisia's budget, a government official for the North African country said on Tuesday.

 The funding followed the release by the International Monetary Fund of a delayed $320-million tranche of Tunisia's IMF loan, after the government agreed to speed up economic reforms.